 Excess calories are stored throughout your body as fat.
 Your body stores this fat within specialized fat cells (adipose tissue) — either by enlarging fat cells, which are always present in the body, or by creating more of them.
 If you decrease your food intake and consume fewer calories than you burn up, or if you exercise more and burn up more calories, your body will reduce some of your fat stores.
 When this happens, fat cells shrink, along with your waistline.

-To date, more than 400 different genes have been implicated in the development of overweight or obesity, although only a handful appear to be major players.
+To date, more than 400 different genes have been implicated in the causes of overweight or obesity, although only a handful appear to be major players.
 Genes contribute to obesity in many ways, by affecting appetite, satiety (the sense of fullness), metabolism, food cravings, body-fat distribution, and the tendency to use eating as a way to cope with stress.

 The strength of the genetic influence on weight disorders varies quite a bit from person to person.
 Research suggests that for some people, genes account for just 25% of the predisposition to be overweight, while for others the genetic influence is as high as 70% to 80%.
 Having a rough idea of how large a role genes play in your weight may be helpful in terms of treating your weight problems.